labs13-clone/back-end/README.md

 # Editing an existing code challenge

 ## PUT /api/challenges/

-- For admins to approve challenges
+- Currently only used for admins to approve challenges

 ### --- Sent